carbon-language/carbon-lang/docs/design/generics/details.md

-The function expresses that the type argument is passed in [statically](terminology.md#static-dispatch-witness-table), basically generating a separate function body for every different type passed in, by using the "generic argument" syntax `:!`, see [the generics section](#generics) below.
+The function expresses that the type argument is passed in [statically](terminology.md#static-dispatch-witness-table), basically generating a separate function body for every different type passed in, by using the "generic argument" syntax `:!`, see
+[the checked-generics section](#checked-generics) below.
 The interface contains enough information to
 [type and definition check](terminology.md#complete-definition-checking) the function body -- you can only call functions defined in the interface in the function body.
 Contrast this with making the type a template argument, where you